 STIG Education Program

-- Interdisciplinary practical education program across the humanities and sciences leveraging the University of Tokyo’s strengths as a comprehensive university -
+- Interdisciplinary practical education program across the humanities and sciences leveraging the University of Tokyo’s strengths as a comprehensive academic institution -

-The Science, Technology and Innovation Governance (STIG) education program is a University of Tokyo interdisciplinary practical education program across the humanities and sciences which fosters human resources who can lead science and technology governance with the knowledge regarding methods of evidence-making required to draft and implement STI policy and knowledge of the science, technology and innovation (STI) policy-making process in each field.
-In order to take advantage of our comprehensive university system, we will seek HR development that cuts across humanities and sciences disciplines.
+The Science, Technology and Innovation Governance (STIG) education program is a University of Tokyo interdisciplinary practical education program across the humanities and sciences which fosters human resources who can lead science and technology governance with knowledge of evidence-building methodologies required to draft and implement STI policy and knowledge of the science, technology and innovation (STI) policy-making process in their fields of interest.
+In order to take advantage of our comprehensive university system, we will pursue HR development that spans across humanities and sciences disciplines.
 In humanities disciplines, the program is based on wide-ranging fields including law, politics, and economics.

 STIG Education Program Goal

 - To foster human resources who can lead the STIG arena -

 To foster human resources capable of applying “science of science, technology and innovation policy” for Japan nationwide, STIG advances both education and research activities aimed at fostering policy-making specialists, STI policy researchers, and research and development management specialists.

 Human Resources which STIG Aims to Develop

 Specialists in policy-making processes and evidence-building in the broad field of STI at national government bodies and relevant research institutions.
 Human resources with knowledge of the public policy process and policy analysis who also have knowledge about the context of various field of science and technology based on science and technology R&D and frontline applications.